zachbellay/blog/content/posts/weekend-in-wine-country.md

 We arrived at our first wine tasting reservation at the Buena Vista Winery in Sonoma.
 We were greeted by Brandon, a tall blonde man with short hair and tattoos on his arms.
 He seated us and shared the history of the Buena Vista Winery with us.
 I was startled to learn that we had selected the oldest winery in California, entirely by accident!

 We started off with a sparking white wine, tried some white wines, and moved onto reds.
 Abby and I had a great time trying to discern the flavors in each wine.
-Some white were described as "buttery on the finish", whereas some reds were described to have a "rich flavor with essence of cherry, raspberry, and pepper".
-Neither of us have particularly sophisticated palate.
+Some whites were described as "buttery on the finish", whereas some reds were described to have a "rich flavor with essence of cherry, raspberry, and pepper".
+Neither of us have particularly sophisticated palates.
 We were just happy to be outdoors tasting wines while having each wine's description kindly explained to us, as if we *did* in fact know what to taste.

 Unfortunately, that morning I had not had breakfast, and went straight into drinking wine and eating charcuterie around noon.
 We were also sitting in the sun for almost two hours, and I felt uneasy and had a minor headache.
 Fortunately, Brandon generously offered a generic Excedrin (acetaminophen/aspirin/caffeine) and I started to feel a little better.

 #### Rancho Maria Wines

 Our next stop was Rancho Maria, a comparatively smaller storefront in the downtown of Sonoma.
-We were seated  in a cozily furnished backyard and served whites, reds, and a rose.
+We were seated in a cozily furnished backyard and served whites, reds, and a rosé.

 #### A Night on the Town